onfido/onfido-sdk-ui/README.md

     }

     ```
-    The values returned by the callback can also be `undefined` or `null`.
+    The values returned by the callback can also be `undefined`.

 - **`onModalRequestClose {Function} optional`**